Saunkskwa of Missitekw: Tribal leadership and land transfers

-Squaw Sachem was the widow of Nanepashemet, the Sachem of the Pawtucket Confederation of Indian tribes, who died in 1619.
-Her given name is unknown and she was known in official deeds as the "Squaw Sachem."
 Squaw Sachem ruled the Pawtucket Confederation lands aggressively and capably after Nanepashmet's death.
-Around 1635, along with several other Native Americans, she deeded land in Concord, Massachusetts to colonists, and by that time she had remarried to a tribal priest, Wompachowet (also known as Webcowit or Webcowet).
+Around 1635, along with several other Native Americans, she deeded land in Concord, Massachusetts to colonists, and by that time she had remarried to a tribal priest, Wompachowet (also known as Webcowit or Webcowet), as was customary to do when a sachem passed away.
 In 1639 she deeded the land of what was then Cambridge and Watertown to the colonists, an area that covers much of what is now the Greater Boston area, including Newton, Arlington, Somerville, Malden, and Charlestown.
-She lived her last years on the west side of the Mystic Lakes near what is now Medford, Massachusetts, where she died sometime between 1650 and 1667.
-She is remembered on the Boston Women's Heritage Trail.
-Her sons, Wonohaquaham, Montowampate, and Wenepoykin were tribal leaders as well.
-She is sometimes confused with other contemporary Squaw Sachems in the region, including Awashonks and Weetamoo.
+In 1644, she signed a Treaty of Submission with the English in which she agreed to place her land and her people under the jurisdiction of government of the Massachusetts Bay Colony.